chucknado/zlo/docs/localizing_articles.md

 1. Review the articles in the [loc handoff worksheet](https://docs.google.com/spreadsheets/d/1jldaCDT5iYrUdmzAT1jWwFbYOwGECVVcwK9agHJeGE8/edit#gid=0) in Google Sheets.

-	This tool expects the following 9 worksheet columns, in order:
+	This tool expects the following 8 worksheet columns, in order:
 	- article title
 	- article id so the tool knows what to download (required)
 	- article id for upload, if different from the download id.
 Otherwise, leave blank.
 Example: An article in a drafts section can be handed off to loc but the content will later be pasted into an existing article.
 When the localized articles come back, they need to be uploaded using the existing article id, not the draft article id
 	- Help Center subdomain, such as "chat" or "explore".
 The tool assumes "support" as the default subdomain.
 You can change the default in the `load_handoff_data()` function in the **handoff.py** file
-	- DITA file name if new article.
-Used by the Zendesk Docs team, but is optional.
-A column must exist or you must adjust the row index numbers in the `load_handoff_data()` function
 	- whether the article's images should remain in the default language.
 Indicate yes or leave blank
 	- whether it's ok to bump the article to the next handoff.
 Indicate yes or leave blank.
 Used to keep the size of handoffs manageable for the translators
 	- writer's name or initials, if any questions about the article come up